Last updated on 10/2/22

 We will update this post each month to reflect the extra food stamps that was approved for the month.

-Here’s the CalFresh extra allotment schedule for 2022 by Month.
+Here’s the CalFresh extra allotment schedule for 2023 through 2022 by Month.

 Click on each month to see the article with the dates extra CalFresh benefits were paid for that month.